dplassgit/d2lang/README.md

 # d2lang

 D2 is a strongly typed, statically typed, inferred type language.
 It has similar semantics to C and Java.

 The D2 compiler can compile D to X64 assembly language only.
 It currently uses nasm and gcc to assemble and link, respectively, to Windows executables only.

 <tt>A <a href="http://www.plasstech.com/a-plass-program">PLASS</a> Program</tt>

+See the [overview](docs/overview.md) for a more comprehensive description of the types, control structures, operators and statements in D2.

 ## Installing